Water Week 2021 – Stormwater Events

-Register through GoToWebinar to participate on Monday, April 26 at 1:00 PM Eastern Time.
-You will hear from US Environmental Protection Agency (EPA) officials on a variety of topics including stormwater permits, integrated planning, and wet weather issues:
+During the Part 1 webcast on Monday, April 26, attendees heard from US Environmental Protection Agency (EPA) officials on a variety of topics including stormwater permits, integrated planning, and wet weather issues:

 - Andrew Sawyers, Director, Office of Wastewater Management, Office of Water, US EPA

 - Ellen Tarquinio, Water Infrastructure and Resilience Finance Center, US EPA

 - Jamie Piziali, Municipal Ombudsman, Office of Congressional and Intergovernmental Relations, US EPA

 - Lisa Biddle, Municipal Branch, Water Permits Division, Office of Water, US EPA

 - Rachel Urban, Stormwater Team, Office of Water, US EPA